Efficient Public Verification of Private ML via Regularization: Convex Machine Unlearning Algorithms that are Efficient to Publicly Verify

-Analogous techniques to faster certification also apply to approximate unlearning on strongly convex losses.
+Our techniques for faster DP certification also apply to approximate machine unlearning on strongly convex losses.
 We work with an approximate unlearning definition analogous to DP (see~\citet{ginart2019making} and~\citet{gupta2021adaptive}), and require it to hold over all subsets to forget.

 \begin{definition}[$(\epsilon,\delta)$-Unlearning] For a training algorithm $T: D \rightarrow \mathbb{R}^d$, we say $U: \mathbb{R}^d, D, D' \rightarrow \mathbb{R}^d$ is an $(\epsilon,\delta)$-unlearning algorithm if for all training sets $D$ and retain sets $D' \subset D$ we have \end{definition}